atmars77/atmars77.github.io/submit.md

 We are currently closed for submissions.
 Submissions for Issue Two will open August 15, 2023.

+NOTE: Starting for Issue Two we will nominate for Best of Net.
+Please let us know if you don't want to be considered for nomination.
+When nominating, this means we will share your email and name in conjunction with your co-author through the nomination form.

 # FAQ

 ### What is a spark and what makes a good one?